pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/project.md

 	•	When a user selects the "Bitcoin" payment option, the Bitcoin information should display, and the credit card and “PayPal” information should be hidden.
 		NOTE: The user should not be able to select the "Select Payment Method" option from the payment select menu, because the user should not be able to submit the form without a chosen payment option.

-# TODO : Form validation: NEEDS TESTING
+# DONE : Form validation:

 	•	If any of the following validation errors exist, prevent the user from submitting the form:
 	•	Name field can't be blank.